Wayazaexa/5a/README.md

 ```
 Review 4a's assignment
-Continue 4a assignment, maybe using the hints files.
+Continue 4a assignment, maybe using the hints provided here.
+Todays assignment.
 Final assignment presentation
 ```

-## 4a's assignment:
+## Last lectures assignment:

 ```
 You should create a program that takes two arguments.